A. BASIC OBJECTIVES

 - The University shall, except as provided by specific contract between the author and the University, have the right to obtain and own copyright and to retain any income from copyrightable material which is developed by individuals whose specifically assigned duties include the preparation of that material.

 - The University supports the normal teaching and research efforts of its faculty in a variety of ways.
-The University considers these allocations appropriate to further the individual scholarly activities of the members of the University community and makes no claim to the products of these activities.
-However, under some conditions, this support may include substantial expenditures for additional work that faculty or staff have undertaken and that may bring in personal income from the outside.
+The University considers these allocations appropriate to further the individual scholarly activities of the members of the University community and, except as provided above in paragraph 1, makes no claim to the copyrights from products of these activities.
+However, under some conditions, this support may include substantial resources specifically designated for the development of intellectual property July 1, 2020 83 Chapter VIII: Conduct of Research, D. Intellectual Property from which a faculty or staff member may derive personal income from the outside.
 In such cases, the University considers it has some equity and part of the income received should be used to reimburse the University for use of its resources.

-- The University shall not, except as provided by specific contract between the author and the University, claim any equity in or right to copyrightable material other than that covered by paragraphs 1 and 2 above, and computer programs discussed in paragraph D below.
+- The University shall not, except as provided by specific contract between the author and the University, claim any equity in or right to the copyrights in material other than that covered by paragraphs 1, 2, 3, and 4 above.

 D. MATERIALS SUBJECT TO COPYRIGHT